Logo-jmdc

 Original Article

-Knowledge and Sexual Activity Patterns in Myocardial Infarction Patients in Iran: A Cross-Sectional Analytical Study
+Knowledge and Patterns of Sexual Activity Among Patients With Myocardial Infarction in Iran: A Cross-Sectional Analytical Study

 Abstract